-- A. The development shall provide approximately 25 dwellings; - B. Unless alternative vehicular access arrangements are recommended by the Highway Authority at detailed design stage, vehicular access should be off Melton Road, with no vehicular access onto Marefield Lane; - C. The design and layout of the development should minimise the impact of the development on the wider landscape and should not negatively affect the setting of the Tilton on the Hill Conservation Area; - D. Provision shall be made for a safe, inclusive, convenient and attractive footway and cycle link to Marefield Lane so that new residents can easily access the village centre; - E. Developer funding of the Tilton Electric Car Club to encourage new residents to use more sustainable travel choices in the absence of public transport services.
-This will be based on two, annual frequent user membership packages per household unless this is demonstrated to be beyond the scope of the relevant regulations, or is unnecessary or not viable;
+- A. The development shall provide approximately 25 dwellings; - B. Vehicular access should be off Melton Road, with no vehicular access onto Marefield Lane.
+The extension of the 30mph speed limit northwards is required along with speed reduction measures on the B6047; - C. The design and layout of the development should minimise the impact of the development on the wider landscape; - Provision shall be made for a safe, inclusive, convenient and attractive footway and cycle link to Marefield Lane so that new residents can easily access the village centre; - E. Developer funding of the Tilton Electric Car Club to encourage new residents to use more sustainable travel choices in the absence of pubic transport services.
+This will be based on two, annual frequent user membership packages per household; - F. The development shall make provision for allotments in accordance with Policy HL2; - G. Important perimeter hedgerows and trees shall be retained and reinforced with additional planting.